MiloBuwalda/uva-prog-c/20 Lectures/030 Week 3/00 Monday.md

 how to program?
 A: Because he had to start again from Scratch!

-* If you still have a Scratch Board, please drop it off with one of the TFs or CAs this week!

-* You can resection at cs50.net/resection.
-Feel free to e-mail section@cs50.net if we seem to have forgotten about your request.

-* Join us for CS50 Lunch this Friday at 1:15 p.m.!
-RSVP here.
-We’ll vary the times and locations to allow everyone the possible of joining at least once.

-* Wednesday Office Hours have proven quite popular.
-They will now be held at Quincy House.
-Other sessions will be held tonight in Pfoho, tomorrow in Leverett, and Thursday in Lowell.

-* For those of you more comfortable, we’re looking to fork off special Hacker hours to give you help on the Hacker Edition of problem sets.

-* Problem Set 0 and Problem Set 1 will be returned to you with comments in the next few days.
-For the remainder of the semester, we’ll aim to give feedback on your problem sets within one week of their deadlines.

-* Please leave more detailed notes than simply “it doesn’t work” when post- ing to help.cs50.net!
-It’s just not enough for us to go on.
-Try stating the exact problem you’re seeing, the symptoms you’re experiencing, the spe- cific error message, the steps to reproduce, etc. What have you tried that’s not worked?
-What operating system are you running?
-The idea is that if you provide enough detail, we can reply to you with an answer rather than another question.
-Our goal (which we’ve met so far with one exception) is to respond to your questions within 24 hours!

-* It’s that time of the semester where you might be asking yourself “Should I stay or should I go now?”1 Realize that if you’re feeling like posting to HarvardFML about CS50, you’re not alone.
-We know that this course is difficult and frustrating at times!
-If you keep at it, you’ll eventually leave behind the mistakes you’re making now and even come to look at them as silly.
-Keep in mind that you didn’t see anyone crying at the CS50 Fair.
-They were all extremely proud at what they had accomplished!
-If you’re already feeling stressed out as a result of CS50, consider altering your work habits.
-For example, you might be able to start problem sets 1 If you go there will be trouble.
-Well, actually, there won’t be any trouble, just a lot of fun you’ll be missing out on! earlier so that you can go to Office Hours for help.
-The frustration you feel is a part of every programmer’s life, irrespective of his experience level.
-Please reach out to David, Rob, Matt, or any of the other teaching fellows with any and all of your concerns!

 ## Security (4:00–10:00, 12:00–22:00)

 * One of the files we included in the source code for last week was `iUnlock.c`,